narrowlink/homepage/docs/comparisons/tailscale.md

 ## Efficiency

 Narrowlink has better efficiency in terms of binary size, memory usage, and CPU usage.
 Narrowlink is written in Rust, while Tailscale is written in Go and C++ for most of its functionality.
-For example, the Tailscale client binary size is 46MB (tailscale 18MB, tailscale 28MB), while Narrowlink with libc and TLS library static linking is 3.5MB (Ubuntu x64).
+For example, the Tailscale client binary size is about 45MB (tailscale binary 16MB, tailscaled binary 29MB), while Narrowlink with libc and TLS library static linking is 3.5MB (Ubuntu x64).

 ## Bottom Line